 As we mentioned in our first post, we talked about starting a blog when we couldn’t find information on the Anguilla ferry.
-So, we hope that some explorers somewhere will find this information useful.
+So, we hope that some explorers somewhere will find this information useful if they want to travel from St. Martin to visit Anguilla.
 We also had trouble pronouncing the name of the island, being from Texas we wanted to pronounce the double “l” as “ya” but the correct pronunciation is ang- GWIL-a.

-As we were waiting in the terminal, we saw the Anguilla ferry which was a bit more worn than I was expecting.
+As we were waiting in the terminal, we saw the Anguilla ferry boat which was a bit more worn than I was expecting.
 We were both concerned and a lovely couple from Virginia overheard my comments and assured us that they had survived multiple journeys on this ferry.
 They compared it to the Staten Island Ferry, which Anisa didn’t agree with (more on the Staten Island Ferry in a later post).
-We boarded the ferry and made sure to sit close to the emergency exit.
+We boarded the ferry from St. Martin to Anguilla and made sure to sit close to the emergency exit.
 It actually was a smooth ride and only lasted about 20 minutes.

 Heading Back to St. Martin

-We loved our day in Anguilla (more on our day there in a later post).
+We loved our day in Anguilla, the beaches there are lovely.
 Luckily, Anguilla was very laid-back and there were not many cars so there weren’t any tense moments.
 Driving wasn’t difficult, just different.
 Have you ever been to Anguilla or another place where you had to drive on the other side?
 We would love to hear about your experience.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.